 Our Board of Directors meets on the second Tuesday of each month at the North Tahoe Event Center.
 We encourage participation in these meetings.
-For meeting times and agendas please contact the District's main office, (530) 546-4212, or visit our website http://ntpud.org/
+For meeting times and agendas please visit our website http://ntpud.org/ or call the District office at (530) 546-4212.